khamidou/khamidou.github.io/_drafts/three-types-of-pricing.markdown

 <img alt="bugblur pricing" class="img-responsive" src="/images/saas_pricing/bugblur.png" />

+I chose to go with two plans,

+# Closing remarks

+I'm not dead set on this pricing model.
+I'm actually pretty sure it's going to evolve in the next few months

 [^plans]: My goal it is to be able to run it on 30 minutes a day.
 I know it's ambitious, so we'll see how it turns out in a few months.

 [^slacks_sales_page]: